CuteBoiz/Ubuntu_Installation/Git/README.md

 <li><b>Pull</b></li>

--*To update your current HEAD branch with the lastest changes* -*`Git pull` tries to merge remote change with local one, so "merge conflict" can occur*
+- *To update your current HEAD branch with the lastest changes*
+- *`Git pull` tries to merge remote change with local one, so "merge conflict" can occur*
 ```sh
 $ git pull origin master
 $ git pull origin [branchName]